Skip to main content

 Built for real feedstocks

-Designed with partners to slot into existing infrastructure while enabling circularity and product-quality outputs aligned to partner specifications.
+Designed with partners to slot into existing infrastructure while enabling circularity and specification-driven outputs for plastics, foams, films, and elastomeric waste.

 PA-6/PA-66